Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-10 Health conditions that may affect the cost of your life insurance premiums
+10 health conditions that affect the cost of life insurance

-Do you have an existing medical condition?
-See if it's on the list of factors insurers look for when figuring out your rates.
+Many existing medical condition are on the list of factors insurers consider when figuring out your rates.

 1. High blood pressure